About Dr. DeLeon

 As a public-school educator for nearly 27 years, Dr. DeLeon has served as a high school teacher, assistant principal, principal, Secondary Instructional Specialist, Director of Professional Development/ Assessment and Evaluation, Interim Director of Elementary Education and Chief of Secondary Schools, before becoming Superintendent of the Oxnard Union High School District.

-Dr. DeLeon earned her doctorate in organizational leadership from the University of La Verne, as well as master’s degrees in secondary education and educational administration, and recently completed the Stanford Program for Educational Leaders.
+Dr. DeLeon earned her doctorate in organizational leadership from the University of La Verne, as well as master’s degrees in secondary education and educational administration, and recently completed the Stanford Executive Program for Educational Leaders.
 She has also been certified as a leadership coach by the Association of California School Administrators and holds a School Business Management Certificate.
 Dr. DeLeon serves on the College Board Advisory Council, and the Board of Directors for the California Linked Learning Alliance and was recently selected as the ACSA Region 13 Superintendent of the Year.